 An Environmental Assessment is a study that looks at impacts a project can have on the natural, built and human environment.
-There are several main features:
+It has several main features:

-- A plan for and coordinating with partner agencies. - · An approach for collecting community feedback. - A purpose and need of the project. - An understanding of the current and future project area with or without the project. - A review of the short- and long-term environmental impacts.
+- A plan for coordinating with partner agencies. - An approach for collecting community feedback. - A purpose and need of the project. - An understanding of the current and future project area with or without the project. - A review of the short- and long-term environmental impacts.

 The Environmental Assessment identifies ways to reduce adverse effects to people and the environment.
-The Federal Highway Administration reviews it.
-There are two outcomes from the review.
+The FHWA reviews it.
+There are two outcomes from the review:

-- 1. The Federal Highway Administration issues a Finding of No Significant Impact if there are no significant impacts.
-This ends the environmental step in the project. - 2.
+- 1. The FHWA issues a Finding of No Significant Impact if there are no significant impacts.
+This ends the environmental step for the project. - 2.
 An Environmental Impact Statement is needed if there are significant impacts.